Scriptor/pharen/tutorial.markdown

 ### What's next {#whats-next}
 That's it for this tutorial.
 By now you should have a feel programming in Pharen.
 Some things you can do from here:
-* Read the in-depth sections, if you haven't.
+* Read the in-depth sections to better understand the code.
 * Add more features to the pastebin, maybe editing pastes.
 * Learn about cooler features, like [macros](/pharen/reference.html#macros), or [tail recursion elimination](/pharen/reference.html#tre).
 * [Contribute](/pharen/contribute.html) to Pharen.